berkeley-dsep-infra/datahub/docs/policy/storage-retention.rst

 Rationale
 =========

-Most of our users in per course hubs who used datahub in previous semesters, have not logged in for a long time, and will probably never log in again.
+Today (6 Feb 2020), we have 18,623 home directories in datahub.
+Most of these users used datahub in previous semesters, have not logged in for a long time, and will probably never log in again.
 This costs us a lot of money in disk space - we will have to forever expand disk space.